 How to Apply

-Applicants apply online using the Common Application, available on the link to the right.
+Apply online using the Common Application, available on the link to the right.
 There is a U.S.$70 fee for all applicants.
 To be considered for admission to AU, your application and all supporting documents listed below must be received by the appropriate deadline.
 Your file will not be reviewed until all of the materials below have been received by the International Admissions Office:

 - Completed Common Application form, including essay and CV/Resume

-- Academic records with official transcripts and certified English translations if applicable
+- Academic records for grades 9-12 with official transcripts and certified English translations, if applicable

 - Two academic letters of recommendation